llamashoes/nerdyldsdata/README.md

 `scrapy crawl conference -o conf.json`

 That will output a list of all the conference talks on lds.org and their href.
 Thats as far as I have gotten at this point.

+TODO:

+* Scrape the urls to grab the data from each talk
+* Output in json to an elk stack somewhere